moby/moby/docs/reference/commandline/service_create.md

 ```

 The above command sets the *desired* number of tasks for the service.
 Even
-though the command returns directly, actual scaling of the service may take
+though the command returns immediately, actual scaling of the service may take
 some time.
 The `REPLICAS` column shows both the *actual* and *desired* number
-of tasks for the service.
+of replica tasks for the service.

-In the following example, the desired number of tasks is set to `5`, but the
+In the following example the desired state is  `5` replicas, but the current
-*actual* number is `3`
+number of `RUNNING` tasks is `3`:

 ```bash
 $ docker service ls